ivamilosevic/INTELIGENTNI_SISTEMI_PROJEKAT/README.md

 python flask_service.py
 ```

-The frontend and backend are now running correctly.
+The frontend and backend are now running.
 The project should be accessible through a web browser.